-Most people believe that the Sun is always rising on the east, but this is not really the case.
-The Sun is rising on the true east only during the spring and autumn months.
-In summer, it is closer to the north-east, and in winter, to the south-east.
+Most people believe that the Sun always rises in the east.
+However, this is not entirely the case.
+The Sun rises due east only during the spring and autumn equinoxes.
+In the summer, it rises slightly north of due east, and in the winter, slightly south of due east.
 Here is an illustration from the free astronomical software, Stellarium.
 The dates used are the solstices and equinoxes of the year 2020.

 The path of the Sun as the seasonal marker

-For the ancients, predicting the change of seasons was a question of survival, especially since the introduction of agriculture.
-But even before that, the natural cycles determined which food to gather or which animals to hunt.
-Therefore, it is quite likely that these skills go back to the very dawn of human history.
+For the ancients, predicting the change of seasons was a question of survival.
+This was especially true after the introduction of agriculture, as farmers needed to know when to plant and harvest their crops.
+However, even before the development of agriculture, the natural cycles of the seasons determined which food was available to gather or hunt.
+Therefore, it is likely that these skills go back to the very dawn of human history.

-Armed with this knowledge, they were able to reproduce it anywhere they went.
+Armed with this knowledge, ancient peoples were able to reproduce their observations of the changing seasons anywhere they went.
 All that was needed were three wooden poles or three stones.
-Once the positions of these markers are fine-tuned, large monoliths or important tribal totems would replace them.
-East became the important cardinal point, and since then, most sacral objects were facing it.
+Once the positions of these markers were fine-tuned, they would be replaced by larger monoliths or important tribal totems.
+East became the important cardinal point, and since then, most sacred objects have been facing it.

 The ancient symbol Triskelion probably hides the same symbolism.
 It depicts the yearly path of the Sun on the eastern horizon.